dansmyers/ComputerOrganizationAndArchitecture/Labs/2-Server.md

 How to create good passwords?
 Basically, a combination of length and unusualness.

-    - Truly random passwords are always strong, because they can only be cracked by brute force.
+- Long, truly random passwords are always strong, because they can only be cracked by brute force.
 On the other hand, they're almost impossible to remember without a password manager

 - Failing that, a combination of length, a large character set with capitals and special characters, and a generation process that avoids common mangling rules.

 One popular approach is to randomly string together words from a list.
-A password generation tool named DiceWare does essentially this.

 ![xkcd 936](https://imgs.xkcd.com/comics/password_strength.png)

 ## Last Step

 Log out of your Pi by typing `exit` at the prompt.
-Disconnect it from the ethernet cable and power, and then **plug the network cable back into the wall**.